 The need for enhanced resiliency of buildings is becoming increasingly important nationally and globally and is a key component to economic, societal, and environmental viability.
-A 2011 United Nations report1 on disaster risk reduction identified that losses from disasters are rising faster than gains made through economic growth across all regions, threatening the economies of low- and middle-income countries as well as outpacing wealth gains across many of the world's more affluent nations.
+A 2011 United Nations report on disaster risk reduction identified that losses from disasters are rising faster than gains made through economic growth across all regions, threatening the economies of low- and middle-income countries as well as outpacing wealth gains across many of the world's more affluent nations.
 Recent major natural disasters and their impacts on national and global economies have heightened awareness and spurred activity to improve the nation's infrastructure.
 Not only single event disasters such as Hurricane Katrina, but also the intense amount of flooding in 2011, have resulted in a flurry of activity in the United States.
-The U.S. Congress repeatedly works on programs to provide relief after major disasters and continues to work on programs to provide incentives for more resilient construction.
+The U.S. Congress is working on programs to provide incentives for more resilient construction.
 The Department of Homeland Security (DHS), Federal Emergency Management Agency (FEMA), and National Oceanic and Atmospheric Administration (NOAA) are some of the agencies that have already begun to implement programs to encourage more resilient construction.
-To assist in the development and implementation of these inter-operational government programs, the National Institute of Building Sciences (NIBS) reorganized its Multi-Hazard Mitigation Council.
+To assist in the development and implementation of these interoperational government programs, the National Institute of Building Sciences (NIBS) reorganized its Multi-Hazard Mitigation Council.
 Major jurisdictions are conducting risk assessments and devising programs to improve their community's ability to respond to and recover from disasters.
-The San Francisco Planning + Urban Research Association (SPUR) proposed recommendations2 for community disaster recovery and to address rising sea levels.
+The San Francisco Planning + Urban Research Association (SPUR) recommendations 2 for community disaster recovery and to address rising sea levels.
 In addition to shortening the recovery time for critical infrastructure and emergency housing and support facilities, SPUR recommendations also include shortening the recovery time for residences, neighborhood retail services, and work places from years to months.